John Hunyadi

 In 1442, Hunyadi won four victories against the Ottomans, two of which were decisive.
 In March 1442, Hunyadi defeated Mezid Bey and the raiding Ottoman army at the Battle of Szeben in the south part of the Kingdom of Hungary in Transylvania.
 In September 1442, Hunyadi defeated a large Ottoman army of Beylerbey Şehabeddin, the Provincial Governor of Rumelia.
 This was the first time that a European army defeated such a large Ottoman force, composed not only of raiders, but of the provincial cavalry led by their own sanjak beys (governors) and accompanied by the formidable janissaries.
 Although defeated in the battle of Varna in 1444 and in the second battle of Kosovo in 1448, his successful "Long Campaign" across the Balkan Mountains in 1443–44 and defence of Belgrade (Nándorfehérvár) in 1456, against troops led personally by the sultan, established his reputation as a great general.
 The pope ordered that European churches ring their bells at noon to gather the faithful in prayer for those who were fighting.
 The bells of Christian churches are rung at noon to commemorate the Belgrade victory.

 John Hunyadi was also an eminent statesman.
 He actively took part in the civil war between the partisans of Wladislas I and the minor Ladislaus V, two claimants to the throne of Hungary in the early 1440s, on behalf of the former.
 He was popular among the lesser nobility, and in 1445 the Diet of Hungary appointed him one of the seven "Captains in Chief" responsible for the administration of state affairs until Ladislaus V (by that time unanimously accepted as king) came of age.
 The next Diet went even further, electing Hunyadi as sole regent with the title of governor.
 When he resigned from this office in 1452, the sovereign awarded him with the first hereditary title in the Kingdom of Hungary, (perpetual count of Beszterce/Bistrița).
 He had by this time become one of the wealthiest landowners in the kingdom, and preserved his influence in the Diet up until his death.

 This Athleta Christi (Christ's Champion), as Pope Pius II referred to him, died some three weeks after his triumph at Belgrade, falling to an epidemic that had broken out in the crusader camp.
 However, his victories over the Turks prevented them from invading the Kingdom of Hungary for more than 60 years.
 His fame was a decisive factor in the election of his son, Matthias Corvinus, as king by the Diet of 1457.
-Hunyadi is a popular historical figure among Hungarians, Romanians, Serbs, Bulgarians, and other nations of the region.
+Hunyadi is a popular historical figure among Hungarians, Romanians, Serbs, Bulgarians, Croats, and other nations of the region.